SUMMARY ABOUT OUR RESEARCH INTO MIRRORTWINS

 Our mission is to unravel the mystery about mirror twins.
 There is no official scientific definition of a mirror twin.
 We think it is important for all monozygotic twins and their parents and of course especially mirror twins to hear about this phenómenon so that they can better understand and appreciate themselves and each other.

-Our questions in our research
+Our questions in our research are:

 * We interview other mirror twins and map their mirror charácteristics, looking for a definition of a mirror twin.